MouctarBa/ignite/apps/studio/README.md

 # Sanity Studio (apps/studio)

-This is a minimal Sanity Studio configured to match the content types used by the web app.
+This is the Sanity Studio for the Ignite product.
+It manages content types and editorial workflows used by the web application.
+This repository is a licensed product and is not a public template; usage requires prior permission from the owner.

 ## Setup

-1) Create a project on sanity.io (or use an existing project)
+1) Create or use an existing project at sanity.io
-2) Add environment variables (see `.env.example`)
+2) Configure environment variables (see `.env.example`)
-3) Install deps and run the studio
+3) Install dependencies and run the Studio

 ```
 npm install